nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 }
 ```

+Bids **must be sorted in descending order** and asks **must be sorted in ascending order**.
+This means the first bid is the best bid and the first ask is the best ask.

 When returning orders, perform as little aggregation as possible (ideally none) and include as many orders as possible (ideally all).

 ## `/candles` - Candles or 24h Ticker - **Discouraged**